Isaacs & Isaacs Attorneys for Trucking Accidents

 Going by a 40-hour work week, the federal rules are lax.
 Truckers are allowed to work hard, but the FMCSA has set minimum standards to keep everybody safe.
 CDL drivers are required to keep logs of how many hours they drive and what hours they rest, and these logs are checked during roadside inspections.
 Yet, drivers regularly find ways around the hours of service rules and sometimes don’t fill out their logs.

-You Need Help to Prove Negligence Caused Your Accident
+A Truck Accident Law Firm Can Prove Negligence Caused Your Accident

 In order to prove that a fatigued CDL driver working beyond the hour limit set by federal law caused your accident, you will need to investigate the trucker, the trucking company and the accident scene.
 Your best chance of proving negligence caused your accident is to hire an attorney with experience in these matters to investigate the facts and determine what happened and who is responsible.